-Page speed is an important aspect of SEO.
+Page speed is an essential aspect of SEO.

 If your website takes too long to load, you will lose visitors.

-In this post, we will discuss ways to improve your site loading time and boost your SEO ranking.
+This short guide will discuss ways to improve your site loading time to help boost your search engine ranking.

 Contents: